ilsundal/ncollections/README.md

 ## Deque

 A Deque is an ordered collection where you can add, peek and poll the first (front) and last (end) elements.
-It is backed by a LinkedList and thus the associated methods are all fast.
+It is backed by a [LinkedList](#LinkedList) and thus its methods are all fast.

 To instantiate a Deque: